Sunese/CSGOBot/README.md

-# CrosshairBot
+# CSGOBot

-A Discord bot that gives CS:GO Crosshair codes.
-Possibly of pros.
-Possibly of top pro players weekly.
+A Discord bot with features related to CS:GO gamers B-)